On deformation rings of residual Galois representations with three Jordan-Holder factors and modularity: Introduction

 where $\chi$ is the mod-$p$ cyclotomic character, $\psi: G_{\Q} \to \F^{\times}$ is the character acting on the Galois-stable cyclic subgroup of order $p$ defined over $\Q$, and $\rho$ is a two-dimensional representation.
 If $\rho$ is irreducible then this is precisely the situation that we study in this paper.
 In the special case when $A$ had a $p$-torsion point, so $\psi$ is trivial, Berger and Klosin \cite{berger2020deformations} formulated conditions under which the universal deformation ring is a DVR.
 They assumed the conductor $N$ of $A$ is square-free and the local Galois representation at primes dividing the conductor has a particular shape (the monodromy rank one condition).

 In this paper, we show the deformation ring is a DVR by using certain Selmer group conditions instead, and we do not require $N$ to be square-free.
 In fact, if $\psi$ is non-trivial, the conductor $N$ is always square-full.
-The Selmer groups in our context are the ``relaxed" Selmer groups $H^1_{\Sigma}$ (see Section \ref{Global Selmer Groups}), which only impose local conditions at $p$.
-In \cite{berger2020deformations}, the authors showed that the orders of $H^1_{\Sigma}$ can be identified with the orders of Bloch-Kato Selmer groups $H^1_{f}$ when $N$ is square-free, and the latter are conjecturally are bounded by special $L$-values.
+The Selmer groups in our context are the ``relaxed'' Selmer groups $H^1_{\Sigma}$ (see Section \ref{Global Selmer Groups}), which only impose local conditions at $p$.
+In \cite{berger2020deformations}, the authors showed that the orders of $H^1_{\Sigma}$ can be identified with the orders of Bloch--Kato Selmer groups $H^1_{f}$ when $N$ is square-free, and the latter are conjecturally are bounded by special $L$-values.
 Here, we prove the relationship without the square-free assumption.
 For a more detailed discussion, please see Section \ref{section $R$ is a DVR}.
+Let $\epsilon$ be the $p$-adic cyclotomic character.
+The following summarizes Theorem \ref{R is DVR}.